dmitri-blinov/commons-jexl/README.md

 + Java-like class `Integer.class` literals are introduced

++ Java-like static class field/method access can be resolved via direct type specification `Integer.MAX_VALUE` if not shaded by local or context variables

 + Groovy-like `!instanceof` operator is introduced

 + Groovy-like `?=` conditional assignment operator is introduced